miminame-daisuki/nhentai-scraper/README.md

 - Show current progress and estimate remaining time

 - fileicon: ERROR: Target not found or neither file nor folder: '../Downloaded/[たかやKi] ドキ2 Xmas'
+- Can't search ssd by tag (because of file system not being MacOS Extended?)
+- Add img2pdf to Gallery class (and check the part separated by alot of blank lines)